Rel1cx/eslint-react/website/pages/docs/faq.md

 No, `eslint-plugin-react-x` is not meant to be a drop-in replacement for `eslint-plugin-react`.
 But you can still using it as a replacement if you want to.
 Keep in mind that certain rules may behave differently, and the rules provided by `eslint-react` are more adhere to [react.dev](https://react.dev/).

+## What are the standards for `eslint-plugin-react-x`?

+`eslint-plugin-react-x` recognizes only `reactjs/react.dev` and `microsoft/TypeScript` but not `jsx-eslint/eslint-plugin-react` as standards for the behavior of the React and JSX related rules it provides.

 [1]: https://github.com/pmndrs/react-three-fiber/discussions/2487
 [2]: https://github.com/jsx-eslint/eslint-plugin-react/issues/3423#issuecomment-1930936266